-The application for Fall 2019 is now available: https://gradapply.rice.edu.
-Completed applications are due January 15, 2019, by 11:59pm Eastern time.
+The application for Fall 2020 will be available in September 2019.
 There is an $85 non-refundable application fee, payable online.

 Unofficial transcripts from previous colleges and universities.
 The department will review unofficial transcripts during the admissions process; official transcripts will be required after acceptance into the graduate program.

 GRE (Graduate Record Exam) - School Code: 6609 and Department Code: 4901.
 Scores from the general test only should be sent directly from the Educational Testing Service (ETS); scores must not be more than five years old.
 GRE scores are required regardless of educational background or previous degrees attained.

 TOEFL (Test of English as a Foreign Language) scores should be directly from ETS to Rice (School Code: 6609).
 Please visit this page for additional information regarding IELTS and waiver options.

 A statement describing the applicant’s educational objectives and intended area of study.
 Additionally, the statement should discuss any scholarly research, writing, or similar research currently being pursued.
 Statements should be no longer than two or three pages, double-spaced.